Thursday, October 29, 2015

 ---Imagine you have the opportunity to teach another person who does not know what the Atonement is.

----Which of these pictures would you use to teach this person what the Atonement of Jesus Christ is?
-Why?
+pictures would you use to teach this person what the Atonement of Jesus Christ

 ---Summary of Leviticus 16:1–6 :Aaron, who served as the high priest, was required to change into simple white linen clothing and offer sacrifice for himself before he could enter the tabernacle and perform the sacrifices the Lord required on the Day of Atonement.